E1Edatatracker/protractor-axe-report-plugin/README.md

  Pass: ARIA roles used must conform to valid values
 ```

-* You can also use `runAxeTestWithSelector(testName, url, driver, selector)` specify the CSS selector to use to get just a part of the page (handy for testing modal dialogs):
+* You can also use `runAxeTestWithSelector(testName, driver, selector)` specify the CSS selector to use to get just a part of the page (handy for testing modal dialogs):

 ```js
   it('myDetails click', function() {